LUMC/fastqsplitter/docs/index.rst

 <https://github.com/marcelm/xopen>`_.
 This determines by extension whether the
 file is compressed and allows for very fast compression and decompression of gzip files.

-Fastqsplitter has cythonized the files splitting algorithm which provides a speedup over the pure python implementation, especially when splitting to and from uncompressed fastq files.
-A python fallback is always available and fastqsplitter will default to it when the cython extension cannot be build or downloaded during the installation.

 =============